Namibia Adventure 2027

 Day 3

-After morning flight from Johannesburg, South Africa to Windhoek, Namibia, be greeted at Kutako International Airport (WDH) by your Guide for your Namibian Adventure.
+After morning flight from Johannesburg, South Africa to Windhoek, Namibia, be greeted at Hosea Kutako International Airport (WDH) by your Guide for your Namibian Adventure.

 Your Itinerary has been planned around the New Moon, optimizing Nocturnal Photography.